ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 				0 \\
          \end{bmatrix} $$

-This is called *one-hot encoding* and serves to isolate only the row in the matrix of learned parameters, $\theta$, which correspond to that word, $w_o$.
+This is called *one-hot encoding* and serves to isolate only the row in the matrix of learned parameters, $\theta$, which correspond to that word, $w_j$.
 However, in practice one typically uses key/value pairs for efficiency.

-The actual embedding generated, $v_o$, which corresponds to word $w_o$, is exactly the row that is isolated by multiplying our *one-hot encoded* input vector with the weight matrix:
+The actual embedding generated, $v_j$, which corresponds to word $w_j$, is exactly the row that is isolated by multiplying our *one-hot encoded* input vector with the weight matrix:

-$$v_o = w_o^T \theta$$
+$$v_j = w_j^T \theta$$

 This is significantly different than the traditional settings where the quantities of interest are the output of a model, either predicted values or probabilities.